dontbotbro-ux/legal-insight-engine/README.md

 Open a Pull Request.

-📄 License
+## 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.

-Built with ⚖️ by [Your Name] Democratizing legal intelligence through modular AI architecture.
+Built with ⚖️ by Arham Zahid.
+Democratizing legal intelligence through modular AI architecture.